 Attending Carnival is a jaw-dropping experience, but it isn’t for everyone.
-If you thought Venice is crowded normally, it’s even more crowded during the two weeks of masked parties.
+If you think Venice is crowded normally, it’s even more crowded during the two weeks of masked parties.

-The exact dates of Venice Carnival vary every year.
-In 2020, it will be held from February 8th to February 25th, with special events and parades every day.
+The exact dates of the Venice Carnival vary every year.
+In 2023, it will be held from February 4th to 21st, with special events and parades every day.
 Here are some unmissable events if you want to dive as deeply into the Venetian Carnival as the locals do.

 During the grand opening of Venice Carnival, Venetian boats navigate through the Grand Canal up to Rialto and turn into food stands, serving Venetian finger food, called Cicchetti.
 To play it safe, arrive at least one to two hours ahead of time.